Milos5611/pac/README.md

 - Okta
 - Datadog

-# Running the project in local Minikube
+# Running project in local Minikube

 * Go to [client folder](./client) and run `npm install` in order to install all frontend dependency.